lquessenberry/scifi-fonts/README.md

 # Sci-Fi Fonts Collection

-A collection of sci-fi themed fonts (primarily Star Trek inspired) hosted on GitHub Pages for easy embedding in web projects.
+A collection of sci-fi themed fonts organized by theme and hosted on GitHub Pages for easy embedding in web projects.

 ## Overview